 - 15.1 Where appropriate and in line with National Conditions of Service or local agreement, individuals may receive an allowance in addition to their salary.
 Examples include, but are not restricted to:

 - on-call or out of hours provision

 - continuous availability

 - additional responsibility

 - tool allowance

 - telephone allowance

 - pension employer contributions

-- 15.2 Additionally, officers remunerated at Head of Department level (Grade 13 15 of the Support Staff Pay and Grading Structure) and above are eligible to receive a non-cashable car allowance of 8% of their basic salary, or an essential car user allowance in line with NJC rates.
+- 15.2 Additionally, officers remunerated at Head of Department level and above are eligible to receive a non-cashable car allowance of 8% of their basic salary, or an essential car user allowance in line with NJC rates.

 - 15.3 There is no Performance Related Pay scheme for non-Chief Officers' roles.